 Collaborative Law from LGFL Ltd

-Collaborative law is another form of reaching an agreement with your former partner or spouse following separation, outside of court proceedings.
-It can also save time, court fees and a great deal of stress and anguish.
+Collaborative law can help you reach an agreement with your former partner or spouse following separation, outside of court proceedings.
+It can save you time, court fees and a great deal of stress and anguish.

 How collaborative law works